Skip to content

 Interactive Modules & Web Tools:

-ReSilent is a proof-of-concept smartphone app (Android only) in which I embedded a series of sound design techniques designed to lower the intrusiveness of sound signals.
-The sounds produced according to these sound design techniques were investigated and validated in the pilot experiment conducted with InfoMus-CasaPaganini.
-The ReSilent app applies in real-time these sound design techniques to the streaming captured by the smartphone’s microphone, and delivers the resulting counter-measures on the smartphone’s output, to be listened to with headphones.
-The core of these techniques lies in the creation of a sound background whose timbral make-up (in terms of spectral centroid, roughness, etc.) imitates the timbral features of emerging intrusive sounds – this new background, by virtue of its timbral resemblance to the intrusive sounds, lowers their salience, at the price of slightly increasing the overall level of the background.
-This (potentially negative) rise in overall sound pressure is counterbalanced by the filtering and dampening effect of the headphones.
+ReSilent is a proof-of-concept smartphone app (currently for Android) embedding a series of sound design techniques aimed at reducing the intrusiveness of sound signals.
+The sounds generated through these techniques were investigated and validated within the pilot experiment conducted in collaboration with InfoMus–Casa Paganini.
+The app processes, in real time, the sound captured by the smartphone’s microphone and delivers the resulting counter-measures through headphones.
+The core technique consists in generating a background sound whose timbral characteristics (in terms of spectral centroid, roughness, etc.) imitate those of emerging intrusive sounds.
+This timbral resemblance reduces their salience, although it may slightly increase the overall sound level.
+This potential drawback is counterbalanced by the filtering and dampening effect provided by headphones

-The methods used to analyse the participants’ movements in the pilot experiment, and the sound design techniques aimed to lower sound intrusiveness were also at the core of the artistic installation “Moving Soundscapes”, in which the qualities of visitors’ movements are mapped to the intrusiveness of a generated soundscape and of a video stream.
-The installation consists of an interactive system which analyses in real-time the fuidity, jerkiness, predictability, and energy in the visitor’s movements, and maps these qualities towards timbral features of a soundscape generated by three main granulators and a series of additional synthesis modules.
-The video stream is based on images generated by a GAN network (see video).
+The same analytical methods used in the pilot experiment—focused on participants’ body movements—and the underlying sound design techniques also form the basis of the artistic installation Moving Soundscapes.
+In this interactive environment, the qualities of visitors’ movements are mapped to the intrusiveness of a generated soundscape and a real-time video stream.
+The system analyzes movement features such as fluidity, jerkiness, predictability, and energy, and maps them to the timbral characteristics of a soundscape produced via three main granulators and several synthesis modules.
+The video stream is generated using a GAN-based system (see video).

 Collaborations: